Lume

 FIFA World Cup 2026 Full Schedule: How to Stream Every Match on IPTV

 The 2026 FIFA World Cup is the largest in history: 48 teams, 104 matches, 16 venues across three countries, 39 days of football running from June 11 to July 19.
-For an IPTV subscriber, every single one of those matches is available live.
+For an IPTV subscriber, the practical goal is broad live coverage across the broadcaster feeds and languages that matter most to your household.

 Tournament Structure